NREL/streamm-tools/doc/source/framework_design.rst

 .. _framework_design:

-.. index:: Particle, Bond, Angle, Dihedral, Simulation, Structure, Class, Improper
+.. index:: Particle, Bond, Angle, Dihedral, Simulation, Structure, Class, Improper, MPI, Boost, mpi4py, parameters, periodic table, units

 *********************************************
-STREAMM design
+STREAMM code description
 *********************************************

-Object-oriented design is used throughout  STREAMM to enable ease of use and the ability to update and extend its functionality.

 StructureContainer Class
 ============================

+Object-oriented design is used throughout STREAMM to enable ease of use and the ability to update and extend its functionality.
 The StructureContainer class is a data structure for describing a collection of discrete particles.
 These particles have unique integer IDs and spatial positions and can have user specified attributes such